jiangyc2024/NumCSE/Assignments/Deployment/HOW_TO_DEPLOY.md

 - "solutions"
 - "solutions_nolabels"
 - "tempaltes_nolabels"
--

 Additionally in `working_dir` a folder is created for each "Problem Sheet".
 Folder are also compressed.
-THis folders contain solutions and templates with labels stripped away.
+These folders contain solutions and templates with labels stripped away.

 # Conventions: